Spouty330/q1-2022-coders/README.md

 # q1-2022-coders
-This is just for fun
+This repo is just for fun